hhthhhh21/Hasaki_Aspect_Sentiment_Analytics/README.md

 ## Data Labeling Approach

-Used Gemini API to automatically label:
+Used Gemini API to automatically label aspect and sentiment for each sentence.
+After auto-labeling, we performed manual validation to check and correct mislabeling cases, ensuring high-quality labeled data for model training.

 ### Sentiment labels (3):